hartwigmedical/hmftools/sv-linx/README_VIS.md

 If neither `chromosome` nor `clusterId` are included, separate visualisations of all chromosomes and clusterIds in the provided files will be created.

-Additional genes to add to image only possible if they are included in the [hmf gene panel](https://github.com/hartwigmedical/hmftools/blob/master/hmf-common/src/main/resources/genepanel/all_genes.37.tsv).
+Additional genes can only be added to visualisation if they are included in the [hmf gene panel](https://github.com/hartwigmedical/hmftools/blob/master/hmf-common/src/main/resources/genepanel/all_genes.37.tsv).

 ## Example Usage